abductedRhino/planet-pals/README.md

 ### Lesson 6

 Create a more elaborate server that can handle routing.
 Then, move everything to a new file, `router.js`.

+### Lesson 8

+Express is considered middleware, because it sits between HTTP interachton on the wen and the Node.js platform.